harsha-commit/daws-terraform/028/01-terraform-custom-module/task.md

-# Assignment 28.1
+# Assignment 28

 ## Goals

 - Demonstrate NAT Gateway, Route Tables, Peering with another VPC in the existing VPC
   - Provide the user a variable to choose if the VPC Peering is required or not
+    - only create routes and peering connection only if required
   - If user opts for VPC Peering
     - If user provides VPC ID of second VPC, peer to it
-    - Else, peer to Default VPC
+    - Else, peer to Default VPC, auto accept only for default
 - One NAT Gateway and One Route table per subnet is enough for Assignment
 - Use Terraform Modules and test it
   - Provide documentation for better user experience